15 MIN READ REVIEWED BY A MEDICAL PROFESSIONAL

 10 Colorado 20 Iowa 30 North Carolina 40 Tennessee 50 Mississippi

-Source: U.S. News & World Report Health Care Rankings
+Source: US News & World Report Health Care Rankings

-Happiness Indicator #4: Your Family
+Happiness indicator #4: Family

-Happiness Indicator #4: Your Family
+Happiness Indicator #4: Family

 Top Quintile 2nd Quintile 3rd Quintile 4th Quintile 5th Quintile